xmake-io/xmake-docs/manual/global_interfaces.md

 add_repositories("my-repo git@github.com:myrepo/xmake-repo.git")
 ```

-If we just want to add one or two private packages, this time to build a git repo is too big, we can directly put the package repository into the project, for example:
+If we just want to add one or two private packages, this time to build a git repository is too big, we can directly put the package repository into the project, for example:

 ```
 projectdir